Summary

 When to Use Graphs vs Charts

 Graphs show links between two or more things over time.
-Think line graphs showing income growth.
-Think scatter plots showing customer costs.
+Think line graphs showing income growth or scatter plots showing customer costs.
 They're perfect for business plan graphs that show trends and patterns.

 Charts compare groups or show parts of a whole.
 Bar charts compare monthly sales numbers.
 Pie charts break down your customer groups.
 They work great when you need to show comparisons in your business plan.

-Use graphs when you want backers to see growth, trends, or links.
-Use charts when you need to compare different groups.
-Use them to show how parts make up the whole.
+Here's what matters: Use graphs when you want backers to see growth, trends, or links.
+Use charts when you need to compare different groups or show how parts make up the whole.
+Which one fits your data story better?

 Why Visual Data Matters to Investors

 PwC's research shows that money reports remain key to making choices.
-64% of people rely on these visual inputs to a large extent.
+Most people rely on these visual inputs to a large extent.

-backers process visual info faster than text.
+Backers process visual info faster than text.
 A well-made income chart tells your growth story in seconds.
-A confusing spreadsheet takes minutes to understand.
-It often gets ignored.
+A confusing spreadsheet takes minutes to understand and often gets ignored.

 Which Business Plan Graphs Win Funding in 2026?